 The point of protective hairstyles is to protect the ends of your hair and decrease tangling, shedding, and breakage.
 Having braids that are too tight defeats this purpose and is counterproductive, making your hair susceptible to moderate and serious breakage.
 To care for braided hair better, Bustle recommends ensuring that your scalp is regularly cleaned and moisturized with shea butter.
 Consider using a stocking cap to shampoo your hair without disturbing the braids.

 Another detrimental effect of having your hair braided too tight is that it can trigger migraines.
 In their feature on this all-too-common illness, Patient.info explains that migraine triggers can range from the dietary to the environmental.
 These include exposure to bright lights and loud noise, having irregular meals, stress, and yes – excessively tight braids.
-What’s worse, these triggers can also compound and make migraines even more insufferable, with headaches lasting for days at a time.
+What's worse, these triggers can also compound and make migraines even more insufferable, with headaches lasting for days at a time.
+Some great news is migraines can be treated with new migraine treatments coming along all the time.

 Braid bumps or infected follicles can occur